Filter by Subcategory

 Course Meets: Tuesdays 10:30 - 11:25

-Reading List: Mythology, The Odyssey, The Trumpeter of Krakow, Romeo & Juliet, A Single Shard, Around the World in 80 Days, Cry the Beloved Country, Night, Children of the River, The Giver
+Required textbook & materials: Mythology, The Odyssey, The Trumpeter of Krakow, Romeo & Juliet, A Single Shard, Around the World in 80 Days, Cry the Beloved Country, Night, Children of the River, The Giver (information about specific editions/translations will be sent out in May)

 All Payments are non-refundable